 These are generalizations of course, but I felt like they dominated my experience of the two cities.

-Insights: Japan has a reputation for being traditional, but also a bit wacky.
+Insights: Japan has a reputation for being traditional and high-context, but also a bit wacky.
 How does that impact the startup community?

 Fan: I think living here, we see the creativity that happens.
 You go to Harajuku on a weekend, and it’s all these different ideas and ways of dressing.
 But then when Monday hits, everyone puts on this uniform, they shed their identities, and they go into work.
 I think that’s what’s great about companies like Google where they push being yourself.
 I know Google has all kinds of diversity issues, but they are a company that has been quite revolutionary.
 They promoted the idea of having fun at work, that it’s OK to be silly.